-Best Android TV box store UK & US get a Android Box, Kodi Box shop NOW › Forums › Other TV Boxes or Products › Apple TV 4 › Apple TV Help and Information › How to use the Apple TV 4 guide on the new Siri remote
+Best TV box store for UK and USA, Smart TV box on Android with Kodi › Forums › Other TV Boxes or Products › Apple TV 4 › Apple TV Help and Information › How to use the Apple TV 4 guide on the new Siri remote

 We are going to take a look at how to use the Apple TV 4 guide on the new siri remote and all the cool features the new Apple TV 4 remote has to offer. we have guides on re-pairing the Apple TV 4 remote, how to force an app to close, we even show you how to adjust the trackpad speed on the Siri remote and a lot more.